Rajpratik71/zfs_wiki/dRAID-HOWTO.md

 # Use dRAID

 First get the code [here](https://github.com/zfsonlinux/zfs/pull/5841), build spl and zfs with _configure --enable-debug_, and install.
 Then load the zfs kernel module with the following options:
-* zfs_vdev_raidz_impl="original": This option is **required** for correctness.
-The dRAID code uses the raidz parity functions (generation, and reconstruction) but needs a small change.
-Currently the change has been made only to the original raidz parity functions, i.e. not the new HW-accelerated ones, so this option is required for now.
 * zfs_vdev_scrub_min_active=2 zfs_vdev_scrub_max_active=10 zfs_vdev_async_write_min_active=8: These options help dRAID rebuild performance.
 * draid_debug_lvl=5: This option controls the verbosity level of dRAID debug traces, which is very useful for troubleshooting.